pandasrcute/cse15l-lab-reports/labcopy.md

 ---

 ## STEP 6 - Optimizing Remote Running
-You can actually make remote running faster and more pleasant by using the following tips:
+You can actually make remote running faster and more pleasant by using the following tips: <br>
 1) Directly running a command on the remote server by putting it in quotes after the `ssh` command.
 ![image11](pleasant1.png)
 2) Running multiple commands on the same line in most terminals by separating the commands with a ";".